Kijung-Luke-Kim/Kijung-Luke-Kim/README.md

 - 🔭 I’m currently working on games and web services.
 - 🌱 I’m currently learning Unreal Engine and Spring Framework.
-- 👯 I’m looking to collaborate on developing games using .
+- 👯 I’m looking to collaborate on developing games using commercial engines.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with effective programming architectures.
-- 💬 Ask me about ...
+- 💬 Ask me about ANYTHING.
 - 📫 How to reach me: rlwjd1504@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: Eager to learn, Challenging, Pssionate.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am Silver 2 in LOL.
 -->